CK Travels

 Other tea plantations you can visit if you have time include Bharat Tea Plantations and Cameron Valley Tea Houses 1 and 2.

-Popular farms include Big Red Strawberry Farm, Kok Lim Strawberry Farm and Raju Hill Strawberry Farm.
+Popular strawberry farms include Big Red Strawberry Farm, Kok Lim Strawberry Farm and Raju Hill Strawberry Farm.

 Butterfly Garden